gotchoices/MyCHIPs/doc/use-mobile.md

 ## User Mobile Application

 ### General
-As of this writing (Nov 2021) the mobile app is not yet functional.
+As of this writing (Jan 2022) the mobile app is not yet functional.
-There is a Flutter app originall written by the BYU Capstone team, but it is not yet connected to the backend.
+There is a Flutter app originally written by the BYU Capstone team, but it is not yet connected to the backend.

 So the sections below represent design objectives and API definitions for what will